<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 2022 $309,618

-There are several ways homebuyers and homeowners save money on their taxes.
+There are several ways homebuyers and homeowners can save money on their taxes.
 One of the biggest ongoing benefits is the mortgage interest deduction.
-In fact, this is the largest subsidy in the country given by the government for any type of housing in terms of total dollars.
 People with mortgages can deduct the interest they pay each year from their taxable income (if they itemize their deductions).
 This can save you thousands of dollars over the life of a mortgage.

-Another place homeowners may be able to save on their taxes is by deducting their property tax
+Homeowners may also be able to save on their taxes by deducting their property tax

 Note: Deduction of state and local income, sales, and property taxes is limited to a combined total deduction of $10,000 a year.
-See the IRS website for more detail.
+See the IRS website for more details.

 Buying or selling a home can also create unique tax-saving opportunities.
 If you pay mortgage points to lower your interest rate when you buy, you can deduct those costs.
-And when you sell, you can deduct the cost of home improvements you made for things like finishing a basement, adding an extra room, or replacing the roof.
+And when you sell, you can deduct the cost of any home improvements–for things like finishing a basement, adding an extra room, or replacing the roof.

 A home is the single biggest investment most people ever make.
 Passing a home on to the next generation is an amazing gift that builds generational wealth.

-A person who inherits a home that still has a mortgage also enjoys the benefit of being able to take over the mortgage without being subject to approval by the lender.
+A person who inherits a home with an existing mortgage can take over the mortgage without requiring approval by the lender.
 This can be extremely beneficial if there is a fixed interest rate on the mortgage.

 Back to top